 Learning Management System: Canvas will be used extensively throughout the semester for course syllabus, assignments, announcements, communication and/or other course-related activities.
 It is the student's responsibility to familiarize themselves with Canvas and check it regularly.
 If you have difficulties accessing Canvas, please inform the instructor and Canvas Support (help@canvas.rutgers.edu).
-Canvas is accessible at canvas.rutgers.edu.
+Canvas is accessible at canvas.rutgers.edu).
+Canvas is accessible at canvas.rutgers.edu).